codebyshivareddiee/Collaborative-AI-Powered-code-generation-and-Collaboration-Platform/README.md

   backend/      # Express backend (API, services, models) frontend/     # React frontend (Vite, Tailwind, components)
 ```

-## Contributing

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-[MIT](LICENSE) (or specify your license)

 ## Acknowledgements
 - [Express](https://expressjs.com/)
 - [React](https://react.dev/)